advanced-computing/arshiya-hiroyuki-api/README.md

 - Format Flexibility: Retrieve data in JSON or CSV format.

 ### Endpoints
-- GET / Echoes: the request details for debugging purposes
 - GET /date?date=<YYYY-MM-DD>: Obtain the number of delays for a specific date.
 This data includs dates from September 3, 2024 to January 28, 2025.
 - GET /reason?reason=<REASON>: Retrieve the number of delays for a specific reason.
 REASON includes Accident, Delayed by School, Flat Tire, Heavy Traffic, Late return from Field Trip, Mechanical Problem, Problem Run, Weather Conditions, Won`t Start, and Other.
 - GET /boro?boro=<BOROUGH>: Retrieve the number of delays for a specific borough.
 BOROUGH includes All Boroughs, Brooklyn, Bronx, Connecticut, Manhattan, Nassau County, New Jersey, Queens, Rockland County, Staten Island and Westchester